resetsix/stars/README.md

 *   [rybbit-io/rybbit](https://github.com/rybbit-io/rybbit) - 🐸 Rybbit - open-source and privacy-friendly alternative to Google Analytics that is 10x more intuitive.

-*   [bytedance/flowgram.ai](https://github.com/bytedance/flowgram.ai) - FlowGram is a node-based flow building engine that helps developers quickly create workflows in either fixed layout or free connection layout modes
+*   [bytedance/flowgram.ai](https://github.com/bytedance/flowgram.ai) - FlowGram is an extensible workflow development framework with built-in canvas, form, variable, and materials that helps developers build AI workflow platforms faster and simpler.

 *   [regenrek/deepwiki-mcp](https://github.com/regenrek/deepwiki-mcp) - 📖 MCP server for fetch deepwiki.com and get latest knowledge in Cursor and other Code Editors